Snawoot/linux-secureboot-kit/README.md

 This kit establishes following signature verification chain: UEFI Secure Boot -> Custom GRUB2 Image with your embedded verification keys -> Signed kernel, initramrs, grub config.

+## Features

+* Risk-free deployment.
+You may rollback to old bootloader in any time just by disabling Secure Boot and choosing original bootloader in your boot menu.
+* No foreign code can be run on such protected machine, including live system images signed by vendor certificates.
+* Support for automatic signature of DKMS-built modules.
+* No MOK key enrollment required.

 ## How to use it?

 Here is step by step guide: